title

 1. Location.
 Data center - accessory uses shall be fully located within the same structure containing the principal use.

-2. Operation standards.
+2. Operational standards.

 a.
 All cooling and ventilation equipment shall operate on a closed-loop system.